writertech/kickstart/README.md

 (note: started on Linux around `98 with Red Hat 5.2 being the first version I saw, so this probably originally worked before Enterprise, before Fedora Core)

 More info to come..

+(some docs may be on thelinuxsource.org - need to verify what's there for kickstart)